QuakeWatch Server Manual

 notifSvcHostAddress = "address"

-for the machine hosting the QWServer.
-In most cases this will
+IP address for the machine hosting the QWServer.
+In most cases

-solve the problem.
-If it still doesn't work then it may be
+this will solve the problem.
+If it still doesn't work then it

-necessary to also specify the host address in the "startNotif" script
+may be necessary to also specify the host address in the "startNotif"

-(used to start up the notification-server event channel) by making the
+script (used to start up the notification-server event channel) by

-start up the servers with the "startAllNum" script/batch file (instead
+may help to start up the servers with the "startAllNum" script/batch

-of "startAll") to make the servers use numeric IPs instead of host
+file (instead of "startAll") to make the servers use numeric IPs

 QuakeWatch Server Login Information File

-the username and password used to validate a connection to a QuakeWatch
+contains the username and password used to validate a connection to a

-Server.
-The password may be specified in plain text (in which
+QuakeWatch Server.
+The password may be specified in plain text

-case the password will be replaced with an encrypted version).
+(in which case the password will be replaced with an encrypted

-Note: This file is used by the QWRelay feeder, specified in its
+version).
+Note: This file is used by the QWRelay feeder,

 The first entry in the file is always the username: